quangmnh/yugioh-combo-planner/README.md

 - ~~Do some figma for the views~~ https://www.figma.com/file/IX30INQBDdxNTEy1rqgDi3/Untitled?node-id=0%3A1

-- Intitiate the index file and test the Github page thing
+- ~~Intitiate the index file and test the Github page thing~~.
+It worked like a charm.
 - Figure out wtf to save in the cache/cookies (combo sets, of course, but what else? card's id? actions?).
 Also what structure to store?
 - Implement the **Deck select / Create** (we aren't going to make a deck planner, this is actually **Combos sets Select / Create**)
 - Implement the **Combo planner view**